Skip to main content

 Workspace Configuration

-To leverage semantic search and Clinia’s query understanding capabilities, you will need a HGS partition instead of our Standard partition offering.
+To leverage semantic search and Clinia’s query understanding capabilities, you will need a collection with a vectorizer ingestion pipeline.

 Create a Data Source